Skip to Content

 Checking Your Onboard Account

-There are a couple of ways that you can check on your onboard account.
-On most cruise lines you’ll be able to check your account on your stateroom TV or on an app on your phone, on older cruise lines you may have to go to reception to request a printout.
+There are a couple of ways to check your onboard account.
+On most cruise lines, you can check your account on your stateroom TV or by using an app on your phone.
+On older cruise lines, you may have to go to reception to request a printout.

 Casinos and Cash

-It is also possible to play in the casino using your cruise card, you simply insert your card into a machine and load an amount of money into your casino account.
-This usually requires a password which is more often than not, your birthday.
+It is also possible to play in the casino using your cruise card.
+You simply insert your card into a machine and load money into your casino account.
+This usually requires a password, which is, more often than not, your birth date.

 Scarlet Lady Casino Machines Games